Hearing Aid Batteries: Everything You Need to Know

 Rechargeable Hearing Aid Batteries

 Hearing aid batteries that are rechargeable are becoming more common.
 There are a few reasons for this, such as improvements in rechargeable battery technology and an increased production scale, lowering the overall cost for the manufacturers.

 Rechargeable hearing aid batteries are usually not removable from hearing aids and don’t need removal for charging.
 Most are lithium-ion-based and have a docking station for charging.
 These batteries can hold a charge for up to 30 hours and may not need replacing for five years.

 Rechargeable hearing aids may also cost a bit more upfront, but don’t forget to account for not buying disposable batteries.

 Who Are They For?

 Hearing aids with rechargeable batteries are perfect if you find it challenging to change disposable batteries.

-With a rechargeable unit, you pop the hearing aid into the charging dock overnight, and it’s ready for use the next day.
+With a rechargeable unit, you pop the hearing aid into the charging dock overnight, ready for use the next day.

 Now, rechargeable hearing aid batteries may not be for everyone.
 There are circumstances like having access to a charging point while travelling, which might make them harder to live with.

 What Are the Advantages and Disadvantages of Going Rechargeable?